 Way out in the cool North Atlantic Ocean, there’s a cluster of craggy islands inhabited primarily by sheep and puffins.
 The Faroe Islands are Scandinavia’s ultimate off-the-beaten-track destination.
 Here’s our guide to what to expect on your first trip to this remote archipelago.

 Contrary to popular misconception, the Faroe Islands are not near the Antarctic nor are they somewhere in Portugal.
 In fact, this cluster of eighteen islands is situated roughly midway between Iceland, Norway and the northern tip of Scotland.

-Since the sixth century, the Faroe Islands have been inhabited by Irish monks, Viking settlers and an awful lot of sheep.
-Today, it’s home to 49,000 people and is a self-governing nation – part of the Kingdom of Denmark – with its own parliament, flag and language, a booming fishing industry.
+Since the sixth century, the Faroe Islands have been inhabited variously by Irish monks, Viking settlers and an awful lot of sheep.
+Today, they are home to 49,000 people.
+The Faroe Islands is a self-governing nation – part of the Kingdom of Denmark – with its own parliament, flag and language, a booming fishing industry.

 Why should I go?